pb319/Stat_ML-Learning/README.md

 # Stat_ML-Learning
-It will consist of statistical machine learning from Codebasics youtube playlist as partof my skill enhancement
+It will consist of statistical machine learning hands-on exercises from Codebasics youtube playlist as part of my skill enhancement